RyKaj/Documentation/Leadership/CostofOnboarding.md

 ###### [Home](https://github.com/RyKaj/Documentation/blob/master/README.md) | [Leadership](https://github.com/RyKaj/Documentation/tree/master/Leadership/README.md) |
 ------------

-# Information Technology : Cost of Onboarding a New Employee (& how to Avoid Them)
+# Leadership : Cost of Onboarding a New Employee (& how to Avoid Them)

 We all know that it costs money to hire.
 Recruiters have to advertise on job sites, conduct interviews, run background checks and, of course,